Cocolabs-SAS/cocorico/doc/installation.md

 Before starting coding, make sure that your local system is properly configured for Cocorico.

-Execute the `symfony_requirements` script to make sure that your local system is properly configured for Cocorico:
+Execute this script to make sure that your local system is properly configured for Cocorico:

     php bin/symfony_requirements